kolade082/michaels-portfolio/README.md

    ```
 2. Open the project folder in your preferred text editor.
 3. You can view the website by opening the index.html file in a web browser.

+Alternatively, you can visit the live website here: https://kolade082.github.io/michaels-portfolio/.

 ## Structure